The impact of memory on learning sequence-to-sequence tasks: Concluding perspectives

-Finally, it would be intriguing to apply some of the neural networks studied here to noisy non-Markovian signals extracted from experiments in physical or biological systems~\cite{mindlinNonlinearDynamicsStudy2017, vettorettiFastPhysicsSlow2018, cavallaro2019effective,roldan2021quantifying, belousov2020volterra, Bruckner2019, skinner2021estimating}.
-Examples include the recent application of the SSOU to infer the thermodynamics of spontaneous oscillations of the hair-cell bundles in the ear of the bullfrog~\cite{tucci2022modelling} or the characterisation and mitigation the effects of non-Markovian noise~\cite{mavadia2017prediction,majumder2020real}.
+Another exciting avenue would be to apply neural networks to noisy non-Markovian signals extracted from experiments in physical or biological systems~\cite{mindlinNonlinearDynamicsStudy2017, vettorettiFastPhysicsSlow2018, cavallaro2019effective,roldan2021quantifying, belousov2020volterra, Bruckner2019, skinner2021estimating}.
+Examples include the recent application of the SSOU to infer the mitigation of the effects of non-Markovian noise~\cite{mavadia2017prediction,majumder2020real} and the underlying heat dissipation of spontaneous oscillations of the hair-cell bundles in the ear of the bullfrog~\cite{tucci2022modeling}.
+Applying our techniques to such a biological system could be fruitful to decipher the hidden mechanisms and statistics of switching in hearing and infer thermodynamic quantities beyond energy dissipation.